FrostDevKit/rust-frost/README.md

 This implementation was part of the contribution for the following paper:

 Chelsea Komlo, Ian Goldberg.
-"FROST: Flexible Round-Optimized Schnorr Threshold SIgnatures."
-Under submission.
+["FROST: Flexible Round-Optimized Schnorr Threshold SIgnatures."](https://eprint.iacr.org/2020/852.pdf ) Under submission.

+This library provides the ability for participants to perform key generation either via a trusted dealer or via a distributed key generation stage as defined in the FROST KeyGen protocol.
+This library also provides the ability to perform threshold signing operations and verification of signatures.

 ## Use

-Note that this library does not provide support for serialization and deserialization of data, and does not validate whether or not nonces have been used in previous signing operations.
-Implementations *must* provide the capability to guard against nonce-reuse by implementing such checks.
+Note that this library does not provide support for serialization and deserialization of data.
+Further, implementations should perform higher-level authentication steps between participants.

 ## Development